WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Enables you to build RESTful APIs and WebSocket APIs that are optimized for serverless workloads
 * You pay only for the API calls you receive and the amount of data transferred out.

+## AWS Organizations

+centrally manage and govern your environment as you grow and scale your AWS resources

+* programmatically create new AWS accounts and allocate resources
+* group accounts to organize your workflows
+* apply policies to accounts or groups for governance
+* simplify billing by using a **single payment method** for all of your accounts
+* Every organization in AWS Organizations has a management account that pays the charges of all the member accounts.
+*

+Pricing: This has no additional charge.

+## Amazon FSx

+launch and run popular file systems that are fully managed by AWS

+* Amazon FSx for Windows File Server
+  * S3 Incompatible
+* Amazon FSx for Lustre
+  * machine learning, high-performance computing (HPC), video rendering, and financial simulations
+  * FSx for Lustre file systems can also be linked to Amazon S3 buckets
+    * Uses the S3 API

+## Amazon CodeDeploy

+* automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers
+* This only deploys code, not resources like OpsWorks.
+* handles the complexity of updating your applications
+* AWS CodeDeploy can perform blue/green deployments to Amazon EC2 instances
+  * For Amazon EC2 instances, an Amazon ECS service (both EC2 and AWS Fargate launch type), or an AWS Lambda function.
+* Rolling updates are supported.

+## ElastiCache

+* designed to be accessed through an Amazon EC2 instance.
+* Redis:
+  * Redis authentication tokens, or passwords, enable Redis to require a password before allowing clients to run commands, thereby improving data security

+## AWS CloudFormation

+* Create templates for the service or application architectures you want and have AWS CloudFormation use those templates for quick and reliable provisioning
+* JSON or YAML
+* Resources is the only required field.

+## AWS Open Data

+* This has no extra price, datasets are free and open.